 It’s not the most in-depth deep learning course in terms of content length, but it’s one of the most practical and straight-to-the-point.
 We highly recommend “Deep Learning with Keras 2” to anyone who is interested in creating neural networks through Keras and Python.

 Introduction to Deep Learning (Coursera)

 Who can take this course: Those already familiar with the basics of machine learning and are studying its subsets are the best fit for this course.

 What you’ll learn: This course teaches students about the basics of neural networks, the kinds of data that you can expect to use them on, and the applications you can create that use these processes.
 Learn about how your algorithms can generate content from context and generate actionable data from raw input.
 It also gives a succinct explanation of the role of deep learning in different directions of AI, and shows basic examples of each.

-Verdict: This is a deep learning program that’s best for those who already have some idea of what deep learning is.
+Verdict: The “Introduction to Deep Learning” is a learning program that’s best for those who already have some idea of what deep learning is.
 It can help experienced coders by providing a refresher on what makes deep learning so important when it comes to AI.